 The Intermodal Center is designated as a U.S. Customs Port of Entry, which offers 24-hour U.S. Customs and U.S. Department of Agriculture inspectors.
 It also governs Foreign-Trade Zone #83, which is considered to be outside the Customs Territory of the U.S.

-The International Intermodal Center is serviced by all major freight forwarders.
+The International Intermodal Center is serviced by many major freight forwarders.
 Industries can receive, transfer, store, and distribute international and domestic cargo via air, rail, and highway.
 Two 45-ton overhead gantry cranes are available to move containers.
 Time-definite cargo can be processed quickly and in a hassle-free operating environment to all points in North America and Mexico.

 Limestone County, Alabama has a regional airport within the county for corporate and private aircraft, and it is in close proximity to the Huntsville International Airport, as well as other major area airports.